Because of its deep connections with the brain, music is intrinsically meaningful to the human race.

 Frank Zappa took the sounds of the twentieth century and transformed them into music.
 Although I had no prior connection to Frank Zappa or his music, I recognized our world in his work.

 Music is the sound of life.
 It adds emotion, nuance, and meaning.
 The Torah itself has a prescribed score for every single word in it.
-When the reader chants the Torah’s text for the congregation, he follows a prescribed scored notation, which powerfully enhances the text’s meaning and is inseparable from it.
-The melody, coupled with the text, creates resonance and meaning which neither alone can carry.
-It is parallel to the notion that the “Oral Torah” (the Torah legacy initially passed on orally from Sinai) and the written Torah (the actual text on parchment) are inseparable and need to be studied and understood together to achieve full clarity of meaning.
+When the reader chants the Torah’s text for the congregation, he follows a defined scored notation, which powerfully enhances the text’s meaning and is inseparable from it.
+The melody, coupled with the text, creates resonance and a sense that neither alone can carry.
+It is parallel to the notion that the “Oral Torah” (the Torah legacy initially passed on orally from Sinai) and the written Torah (the actual text on parchment) are inseparable and need to be studied and understood together to achieve complete clarity of meaning.

 Joey Weisenberg has written the definitive book about Jewish music, The Torah of Music.
 He has collected all of the Midrashic, Mishnaic and contemporary texts referring to music.
-He has lyrical chapters on music – its varying moods and purposes on the character and function of specific instruments – and the uses of the voice.
+In addition, he has lyrical chapters on music – its varying moods and purposes on the character and function of specific instruments – and the uses of the voice.

 “I wrote this book as a chizuk or strengthening of the spirit for musicians, community leaders, and others who, like myself, would like to learn more about the story of music as a Jewish spiritual practice and play some part in its unfolding narrative… I’ve found that singing has transcended barriers in the Jewish world, and increasingly outside of the Jewish world as well.
 Across all lines, music speaks and resonates and connects and deepens our human experience.